CSC207-UofT/course-project-newtapp/phase1/design_document.md

 We have finalized all the remaining fundamental components of our application, and have turned our development to transferring/implementing a Web App using SpringBoot.

 - Alex: Refactoring User Interactors for new Response Model, Moving to SpringBoot, Design Document, Slideshow presentation
-- Spencer: Reworking Request and Response Model, Data Acess Object, Moving to SpringBoot
+- Spencer: Reworking Request and Response Model, Data Access Object, Moving to SpringBoot
 - Will: Refactoring Conversation interactor for new Response Model, Moving to SpringBoot
 - Ted: AddFollower Interface, UserManager, Moving to SpringBoot
 - Yukthi: User Stories, Reworking Interactors for Spring Boot, Slideshow presentation